TrompetteMarine/The-Polarisation-Threshold/README.md

 - **Figure 3:** Pitchfork bifurcation of the order parameter with symmetric branches from biased simulations.
 - **Figure 4:** Welfare comparison between decentralised and planner solutions, marking \(\kappa^{\text{dec}}\) and \(\kappa^{\text{soc}}\).

-Integrate the resulting PDFs into `JME3.tex` using the helper environments in `docs/JME3_figures.tex`.